Learn How Aluminum and Lightweight Materials are Changing Auto Body Repair

 The first step toward success

-Choosing the right welder and process for the job is critical to success.
+Choosing the right welder and process for the job is critical to success when welding lightweight auto body materials.

-Older welding equipment often does not provide the ease of use or include newer technologies, like pulsed MIG welding, that help in welding aluminum or thinner materials.
-Some shops may also have welding equipment that’s too complicated or simply more machine than the shop needs for its collision environment.
+Older welding equipment often doesn't provide newer technologies, like pulsed MIG welding, that help in welding aluminum or thinner materials.
+Some shops may have overly complicated equipment — or simply more machine than the shop needs.

 The bottom line: Weld quality is a critical element in the repair of damaged vehicles.
-Equipment that makes it easier to produce high-quality welds can help shops get vehicles repaired correctly to meet required safety standards — and back on the road faster for customers.
+So, equipment that makes it easier to produce high-quality welds can help shops get vehicles repaired correctly to meet required safety standards — and back on the road faster for customers.

 What to look for in a welder for auto repair

-A simplified interface with intuitive controls allows for choosing proper settings and parameters to successfully weld aluminum and other lightweight materials.
+A simplified interface with intuitive controls allows for easily choosing proper settings and parameters.
 Some machines offer single knob control to adjust machine voltage and wire feed speed or automatically set proper parameters based on the wire gas combinations, wire diameter and thickness of the material being welded.
-This saves time in machine setup and ensures the machine delivers the exact weld parameters that technicians need for the job.
+This saves setup time and ensures the machine delivers the exact weld parameters needed for the job.

-As the industry continues to evolve, having a machine capable of welding mixed materials such as aluminum or silicon bronze provides a competitive advantage for collision repair shops.
+Having a machine capable of welding mixed materials such as aluminum or silicon bronze provides a competitive advantage for collision repair.
 Consider choosing a machine that also has pulsed MIG welding capabilities.
-Because aluminum has a much lower melting point than steel, it transfers heat away from the weld faster, making it more prone to burn-through and warping on thinner sections.
+Because aluminum has a much lower melting point than steel, it transfers heat away from the weld faster.
+This makes it more prone to burn-through and warping on thinner sections.
 Pulsed MIG offers a lower heat input, reducing the risk of burn-through and distortion while providing good penetration and fusion.

 With the industry’s ongoing changes, the use of pulsed MIG and equipment designed for simplified use can make it easier for technicians to produce quality welds — and for repair shops to stay competitive.